An elderly gentleman and young girl carrying Tuschiya Kaban Randoseru

 CLARINO®️ F

-Used in our Randoseru Lite Collection, is our premium synthetic leather, specially developed to be both durable as well as incredibly soft and flexible.
+This premium synthetic leather is featured in our Randoseru Lite Collection, developed to be both durable as well as exceptionally soft and flexible.

 Read More